Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 To make the choice easier for you, we have put together a list of varieties of peas that are ideal for growing in pots.

-Kelvedon Wonder: this garden pea is a dwarf variety that can be grown as early and maincrop.
+Kelvedon Wonder: this garden pea is a dwarf variety that can be grown as an early and maincrop.
 This will give you fresh peas into autumn.
 It’s a great pea variety to grow in pots.

 Shiraz: this mangetout pea is the first purple pea you can get.
 The flowers are stunning too.